AntonRize/WILL/relativistic-foundations.md

 Another way to phrase it: you are always at a fixed fraction of a total “energy-capacity” of space, locally.
 This fraction is $\kappa^2$, which doubles as the fraction of the way to becoming a black hole (since $R_s$ is the black hole threshold) and the fraction of maximum density achieved.

 This deceptively simple relation has profound consequences.
 In standard general relativity, if too much mass-energy is compressed in too small a volume, the theory predicts a singularity – a point of infinite density and zero volume – hidden behind an event horizon.
 Such singularities are places where physics as we know it ceases to work.
 But in WILL Geometry, the unified equation forbids reaching an infinite density.
-There is always a local maximum $\rho_{\max}$ given by the equation, which increases as you go inward but never becomes infinite at a finite radius (for details see section "Zeno-Type Divergence in Black Hole Infall" in document part II).
+There is always a local maximum $\rho_{\max}$ given by the equation, which increases as you go inward but never becomes infinite at a finite radius (for details see section "Zeno-Type Divergence in Black Hole Infall" in part II document).

 ---